 Calculating Your Student Loan Payments

 Estimating your monthly student loan payments is essential in managing your finances.
-Online calculators give you a rough idea of what to expect based on factors such as the loan amount, interest rate, and repayment term.
+Online calculators give you a rough idea of what to expect based on the loan amount, interest rate, and repayment term.
 Here’s what you need to know:

 Fixed-Rate vs Variable-Rate Loans